 The hippocampus is important in the consolidation of memory, both short-term and long-term.
-To be more specific, the hippocampus processes new information and stores them for future use.
+To be more specific, the hippocampus processes new information and stores it for future use.
 These new memories often come from events that the cat recently experienced.

 During sleep, every other organ in the cat’s body gets stimulated.
 In general, this is the time of sleep when the hippocampus is most active.
-It processes and consolidates the various pieces of information that the cat may have experienced in the past few days.
+It processes and consolidates various pieces of information that the cat may have experienced in the past few days.

 In the consolidation of these bits of experiential information, some of the physical aspects of the experiences can manifest while the cat is dreaming.
 That’s why you may see the cat “walking” in its sleep or meowing with its eyes closed.
-Other peculiar behavior that you may see while the feline is sleeping may be the direct result of hippocampal processing of memory.
+Other peculiar behaviors that you may see while the feline is sleeping may be the direct result of the hippocampal processing of memory.

 Feline Dream Content